borot/fixit/README.md

-# Fixit, a simple fixture for rspec
+# Fixit, a simple fixture for rspec and may be others

 ## What is it?